-Every 2 years the College organises a German trip.
-The next trip is scheduled to be in November / December 2020.
-Students going on the German trip also have the opportunity to host their German billets when they visit us.
-A term long exchange opportunity also exists for Year 10 students to our sister school in Hamburg.
+In the past, the College has conducted a German trip.
+The next proposal for this trip is November / December 2024.
+In 2024, it is also hoped we will re-commence the term long exchange opportunity for Year 10 students to our sister school in Hamburg.